Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

 The results can be summarized in Fig.~\ref{fig:ucbs_triangle_bursts}, where we plot the 2D posterior slices of the sampled parameters for each case.
-It is fairly obvious that the Hyperbolic and the noise-fitting Gaussian likelihoods present identical performance, with each marginal posterior overlapping almost perfectly on one another.
-This is verified if we compute the JS Divergence, which yields figures of the order of $\sim10^{-4}$ for all the parameters.
-This result confirms once again the versatility and robustness of the Hyperbolic filter in parameter estimation situations, where the instrumental noise properties are not completely known.
+It is fairly obvious that the Hyperbolic and the noise-fitting Gaussian likelihoods present {almost identical performance, with the corresponding marginal posterior distributions agreeing very well with each other}.
+This is verified when we compute the Jensen-Shannon divergence, which yields figures of order $\sim10^{-4}$ for all parameters. { In addition, as expected, the $n_\mrm{level}$ noise parameter estimated with the Whittle likelihood (the maximum posterior value for $n_\mrm{level}$ is represented by the black dashed line in Fig.~\ref{fig:ucbs_triangle_bursts}), agrees with the $\delta/\alpha$ ratio recovered by the analysis using the hyperbolic likelihood. } This result confirms, once again, the versatility and robustness of the Hyperbolic likelihood $\Lambda_\mrm{\cal H}$ in parameter estimation situations, where the instrumental noise properties are not completely known.